Skip to Main Content

 OTHER COLLECTIONS

-Tax Lot Photographs: Desperate to find a historical picture of your NYC home?
-Then there very likely is one.
-Between 1939 and 1941, as a means to assess real property for tax purposes, the city took photographs of every building in NYC's five boroughs, producing 720,000 black and white images.
-These can be accessed online at the New York City Municipal Archives Online Gallery.
-Your building, provided it was standing during this period, should be there - use the block and lot number to find it.
+Between 1939 and 1941, as a means to assess real property for tax purposes, the City of New York took photographs of every building in NYC's five boroughs, producing 720,000 black and white images.
+These can be searched online, by address or block and lot number at the New York City Municipal Archives Online Gallery.
+A photograph of your building, provided it was standing during this period, should be there..

 For further information on NYC tax lot photographs, see Tax Records and Time Machines: The Property Cards of the Municipal Archives / Kelli O'Toole.